EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 consequences and the importance of good counsel regarding them.
-Even in cases in which the negative ramifications seem obvious --- for example, when criminal defendants opt for selfrepresentation --- we require that a criminal defendant's decision be made on the basis of legal guidance and with full cautionary explanation.
+Even in cases in which the negative ramifications seem obvious---for example, when criminal defendants opt for selfrepresentation---we require that a criminal defendant's decision be made on the basis of legal guidance and with full cautionary explanation.
 We disagree with the district court's conclusion that this case was so exceptional that the attorney's